 NHRS is providing this general information as a courtesy to our retirees.
 If you have additional tax questions, you should consult with the IRS or your tax advisor.
 The retirement system cannot provide advice regarding federal income tax issues.

-2022 Form 1099-Rs are available on My Account and have been mailed to all retirees and beneficiaries no later than January 31.
+2023 Form 1099-Rs will be available for download on My Account in late January and will be mailed to all retirees and beneficiaries no later than January 31.

 A Form 1099-R is an IRS form that reports a taxpayer's distributions from pensions and/or other retirement plans.
 Form 1099-R reports the gross distribution, any taxable amount applicable to that gross distribution, and any portion of federal income that was withheld, as well as other tax information.